-January 11, 2005 – James Arthur Jimmy Griffin was born on August 10, 1943 in Cincinnati, Ohio and grew up in Memphis, Tennessee.
+January 11, 2005 – James Arthur Jimmy Griffin (Bread) was born on August 10, 1943 in Cincinnati, Ohio and grew up in Memphis, Tennessee.
 His musical training began when his parents signed him up for accordion lessons.
 He attended Kingsbury High School in Memphis and Dorsey and Johnny Burnette were his across the street neighbors in the same housing project that was home to Elvis Presley from 1948 until 1954.
 After the Burnette brothers moved to Los Angeles, California to further their music careers, Griffin went to visit them and managed to secure a recording contract with Reprise Records.

 “Dorsey played the upright bass and steel guitar, as well as acoustic guitar.
 Johnny played acoustic guitar and together they were fabulous songwriters and singers.
 Their harmonies were always real tight and I enjoyed singing with them, even at that age.
 Johnny Burnette had a big hit called Dreamin and then Dorsey had a hit called The Tall Oak Tree.
 “Dreamin was produced by Snuff Garrett, who also produced artists like Bobby Vee, Timi Yuro and others, and eventually myself.”